 What is Axon?

 An axon passes the information from the cell body (Soma) to the dendrite of another neuron in the form of an electrical impulse through the synaptic gap.
-These axons can be a few millimetres to more than one metre long.
+These axons can be a few millimeters to more than one meter long.

 An axon is the long projection of a neuron with branch-like structures at the end.
-It is connected with the cell body of the neuron (Soma) through axon hillock.
+The axon hillock connects it with the neuron’s (Soma) cell body.
 It consists of a microtubule and some microfilaments.

-Scientists believe that these structures help in transporting nutrients and electrical impulse from the cell body to the axon.
+Scientists believe these structures help transport nutrients and electrical impulses from the cell body to the axon.
 It is surrounded by a Myelin sheath (a kind of fatty material) in the form of Schwann cells.

-At its end, the neuron splits into branch-like structures called telodendron whose end part is known as an axon terminal.
+At its end, the neuron splits into branch-like structures called telodendrons, whose end part is known as an axon terminal.

-A neuron generally has one axon originating from the cell body but sometimes axons arise directly from the dendrite.
+A neuron has one axon originating from the cell body, but sometimes axons arise directly from the dendrite.

 What is Dendrite?

 A dendrite is a small branch-like projection of a neuron.
-Dendrites have small spine-like structures on its surface on which the axon of another neuron get attached through the synaptic gap.
+Dendrites have small spine-like structures on their surface on which the axon of another neuron gets attached through the synaptic gap.

-The axon passes the information towards its terminal where dendrite receives the information in this synaptic gap through small receptors present on the surface of its spine.
+The axon passes the information towards its terminal, where the dendrite receives the information in this synaptic gap through small receptors present on the surface of its spine.

-Dendrites contain structures like ribosomes, smooth endoplasmic reticulum, Golgi apparatus and cytoskeletal structures.
+Dendrites contain ribosomes, smooth endoplasmic reticulum, Golgi apparatus, and cytoskeletal structures.

 A large number of dendrites with a branch-like structure increases the surface area of a neuron to connect with other neurons.